Il diluvio universale (song)

 "Il diluvio universale" (lit.
-'The great flood') is a song by Italian singer Annalisa.
+'The great flood') is a song co-written and recorded by Italian singer Annalisa.
 It was written by Annalisa and Diego Calvetti, and produced by Calvetti.
+The song was released by Warner Music Italy on 11 February 2016 as the lead single from her fifth studio album Se avessi un cuore.

-It was released by Warner Music Italy on 11 February 2016 as the lead single from her fifth studio album Se avessi un cuore.
 The song was the Annalisa's entry for the Sanremo Music Festival 2016, where it placed eleventh in the grand final.
 "Il diluvio universale" peaked at number 25 on the FIMI Singles Chart.

 Music video

 The music video of "Il diluvio universale", directed by Gaetano Morbioli, was released onto YouTube on 11 February 2016.